jaeseungyum/bem-sass/README.md

 ```

 ### Elements Within Elements
-The existence of elements of elements is an antipattern because it hinders the ability to change the internal structure of the block. bem-sass prevents you from creating those kind of elements.
+The existence of elements of elements is an antipattern because it hinders the ability to change the internal structure of the block. bem-sass prevents you from creating those kind of invalid elements.

 ```scss
 // @see https://en.bem.info/faq/#why-does-bem-not-recommend-using-elements-within-elements-block__elem1__elem2